Wandalen/wTools/module/core/data_fmt/tests/readme.md

 # Tests

 ## Purpose
-Contains all functional and integration tests for tree_fmt library.
+Contains all functional and integration tests for data_fmt library.
 Tests validate the three-format architecture (Table, Expanded, Tree) and all data conversion functionality.

 ## Organization Principles
 - Tests organized in modular files by functionality domain